 https://pilgrimage.ph/great-marian-shrines-of-europe-bro-bo/feed/ 0

-Pilgrimage to the Shrines of France and Italy https://pilgrimage.ph/great-marian-shrines-of-europe-assumption-antipolo-2025 https://pilgrimage.ph/great-marian-shrines-of-europe-assumption-antipolo-2025#respond Fri, 28 Mar 2025 08:13:08 +0000 https://pilgrimage.ph/?p=187457 “My life must be a constant yes to God.” ~ St. Marie Eugenie, Foundress of the Religious of the Assumption Embark on a sacred journey of faith and renewal.
+Jubilee Pilgrimage of Hope to the Shrines of Italy https://pilgrimage.ph/great-marian-shrines-of-europe-assumption-antipolo-2025 https://pilgrimage.ph/great-marian-shrines-of-europe-assumption-antipolo-2025#respond Fri, 28 Mar 2025 08:13:08 +0000 https://pilgrimage.ph/?p=187457 “My life must be a constant yes to God.” ~ St. Marie Eugenie, Foundress of the Religious of the Assumption Embark on a sacred journey of faith and renewal.
 Visit beloved Marian apparition sites.
 Experience the extraordinary grace of passing through the Holy Doors in Vatican City, a rare opportunity to receive spiritual blessings during …

-The post Pilgrimage to the Shrines of France and Italy appeared first on The Pilgrims Center.
+The post Jubilee Pilgrimage of Hope to the Shrines of Italy appeared first on The Pilgrims Center.

 ]]>